 Again, no live TV streaming service currently offers a perfect recording experience.
 As a result, the best cloud DVR mostly comes down to the one with the fewest limitations.
 This reason alone is exactly why YouTube TV offers the best cloud DVR.

 There are many factors that come into play when looking at a cloud DVR service and arguably, the most important aspects are:

 - How many movies and shows you can record

 - How long you can keep those recordings for

 YouTube TV DVR storage limit

-What channels you can record, what quality you can record at, and how long you can keep recordings for, won’t matter if the storage limit to begin with is too low.
-This is arguably, the absolute most important factor to consider when choosing a live TV streaming service based on the cloud DVR.
+What channels you can record, what quality you can record at, and how long you can keep recordings for, won’t matter if the storage limit is too low to begin with.
+This is probably the most important factor to consider when choosing a live TV streaming service, based on the cloud DVR.

-YouTube TV offers an unlimited recording experience.
-In other words, it places absolutely zero restrictions on how much content you can record.
-YouTube TV subscribers are permitted to record as many movies and shows as they want, and at no additional cost.
+YouTube TV offers an unlimited recording experience. and therefore, places absolutely zero restrictions on how much content a subscriber can record.
+Essentially, YouTube TV subscribers are permitted to record as many movies and shows as they want, and at no additional cost.

-Not only does this mean those additional loved ones are also able to record as much content as they want as well, but what one family member records won’t fill up the cloud DVR of other family members.
+The result, is that not only can those additional loved ones record as much content as they want as well, but what one family member records won’t show in the cloud DVR list for other family members.
 To put the cloud DVR into perspective, here’s how it compares to other main live TV streaming services.